Alicia Florrick: Work life at Lockhart/Gardner

-Cary proposed that he and Alicia begin their own firm, and take the other fourth year associates, as well as one of the in-house investigators, with them.
-While initially rejecting this offer, she begins to grow sympathetic to this idea due to her contempt for other employees at Lockhart/Gardner.
+Leaving Lockhart/Gardner

 Beginning in season five, Alicia and Cary conspire to leave Lockhart/Gardner and poach several big-name clients for themselves.
 While downloading documents for ongoing cases they intend to continue litigating at Florrick/Agos, Diane discovers her plot, and informs Will, who confiscates her laptop and cellphone.
 Will promptly fires Alicia and Cary, as well as all others who have been attempting to poach Lockhart/Gardner clients.

 Will, betrayed due to the generosity he extended to Alicia, becomes reinvigorated, and initiates an expansion of Lockhart/Gardner into the east and west coast.
 However, Alicia utilizes Peter, who had been released from prison and subsequently elected governor of Illinois, to continue poaching clients.
 In one instance, Peter threatens to apply sales tax to the Internet and Internet-based companies in a subtle warning to ChumHum (a spoof of Google) that, should they not hire Florrick/Agos as their civil litigator firm, he will hurt their business.
+The two firms continue to feud while Florrick/Agos find their footing, eventually renting an old T-shirt factory to work out of after spending weeks in Alicia's apartment.
 However, following Will's death, Diane and Alicia and Cary reunite to form Florrick/Agos & Lockhart.
+Eventually Cary and Diane hire David Lee back to work at the firm after he becomes frustrated working with former rival David Canning.
+Alicia is frustrated at this but admits she has been absentee due to the State's attorney race.

 Alicia returns to work at Lockhart, Agos, & Lee following her withdrawal from the state's attorney race, and on her first day back, her former coworkers stall her in a room so that they may poach remaining clients that left the firm when Alicia resigned.
-When Alicia discovers this, she proposes starting a law firm with Finn Polmar (Matthew Goode), an unofficial significant other.
-These plans fall through when Finn leaves town, so Alicia, in search of employment, becomes a bond court lawyer.
+Diane states that she wanted to hire Alicia back but that the scandal from her race would chase away several major clients.
+When Alicia discovers this, she proposes starting a law firm with Finn Polmar (Matthew Goode), an unofficial significant other who she hired at Florrick, Agos, and Lockhart after he became disillusioned with the States Attorneys office.
+These plans fall through when Finn leaves town to rekindle his relationship with his ex-wife, so Alicia, in search of employment, becomes a bond court lawyer.
 There, she meets and befriends Lucca Quinn (Cush Jumbo), a fellow bond court lawyer.
 The two begin their own law firm, but this is eventually dissolved when both of them are hired by Lockhart, Agos, & Lee.
 Diane, over the objections of Cary, makes Alicia a name partner in a bid to make a female-led firm.
 Cary, after a feud with Diane over Alicia's position, resigns to become a guest lecturer at a local college, sick of office politics he has been embroiled in over the past three years.
 Diane and Alicia eventually remove David Lee (Zach Grenier) as a name partner, and the two become the name partners of a female-led law firm.